 - Meet new people while on the road

 I changed my life when I decided to live full-time in a travel trailer.
 My partner and I fixed up a vintage rig and we decided to travel the nation as state park hosts.
-Volunteering brings me joy, and it may bring you a similar joy.
+Volunteering brings me joy, and it may bring you a similar positive feeling!

-From adequate storage space to the ability to do your own laundry, here are some of the top things for you to consider if you plan on living in a travel trailer.
+From adequate storage space to the ability to do your own laundry, here are some of the top things for you to consider when planning on living in a travel trailer full-time.